(This material is for discussion purposes only and has not been

 age of occupants in senior housing or housing for older persons shall not

-take a comprehensive approach that avoids burdening escrows with untimely
+comprehensive approach that avoids burdening escrows with untimely delays

-still discoverable in the property record if the owner wants to search back
+discoverable in the property record if the owner wants to search back far

 Possible guiding principles for a legislative solution.
-In discussing a
+An ideal

-legislative solution for satisfying the concerns of REALTORS®, property
+solution for protecting the sensibilities of property owners and activists

 1. It would be comprehensively applied, and not be triggered by a